-The clot can dislodge and travel in the blood stream to lodge in one of the pulmonary arteries, the arteries that send blood to the lungs.
+The clot can then dislodge from where it originates and travel in the blood stream to lodge in one of the pulmonary arteries, the arteries that send blood to the lungs.

 A major pulmonary embolism can be fatal.
 If you think you may have a pulmonary embolism, go to the nearest emergency department or dial triple zero (000) to call an ambulance.

 Most people with pulmonary embolism have some symptoms, but they can be mild.

 Symptoms can include:

 - breathlessness, particularly if new or sudden